Desperate grad applied for 300 jobs. When he got one it came with a $90,000 catch

 A desperate graduate applied for nearly 300 jobs before landing one with a food import company.
-But the Auckland job came with a catch - he had to pay his new employee $90,000 for the privilege of being employed.
+But the Auckland job came with a catch - he had to pay his new employer $90,000 for the privilege of being employed.

 The six-month-long employment ordeal also saw the business owner demand the new employee pay the company's tax bill out of his own wages or face being sacked.